One-Loop Quantum Effects in Carroll Scalars: Conclusions

 \section{Conclusions}

-In the present article we probed into the quantization of a simple interacting Carroll scalar with manifest ultra-local behaviour at 1-loop level.
-The study was inspired by ultra-local features of celestial CFT.
-The supertranslation invariance, although intuitively plausible, was explicitly shown to hold even after incorporation of 1-loop quantum effects.
-A number of results we presented in the present paper including the existence of a disentangled ground state, the structure of the 1-loop two point function, and supertranslation Ward identities for $n$-point correlators can be argued to hold true without digging deeper into the technical details.
-This is because we didn't have any spatial gradient term in the theory.
-In Carrollian physics literature \cite{Henneaux:2021yzg}, these manifestly ultra-local theories are named as the `electric' type.
-However, there are examples of Carrollian gauge theories \cite{Duval:2014uoa, Bagchi:2016bcd, Islam:2023rnc}, fermions \cite{Bagchi:2022eui}, and gravity \cite{Campoleoni:2022ebj} containing spatial derivatives, named as the `magnetic' type.
+In the present article we probed into the quantization of a simple interacting Carroll scalar with manifest ultralocal behaviour at one-loop level.
+The study was inspired by ultralocal features of celestial CFTs.
+The supertranslation invariance, although intuitively plausible, was explicitly shown to hold even after incorporation of one-loop quantum effects.
+A number of results we presented in the present paper including the existence of a disentangled ground state, the structure of the one-loop two-point function, and supertranslation Ward identities for $n$-point correlators can be argued to hold true without digging deeper into the technical details.
+This is because we did not have any spatial gradient term in the theory.
+In Carrollian physics literature \cite{Henneaux:2021yzg}, these manifestly ultralocal theories are named as the ``electric" type.
+However, there are examples of Carrollian gauge theories \cite{Duval:2014uoa, Bagchi:2016bcd, Islam:2023rnc}, fermions \cite{Bagchi:2022eui}, and gravity \cite{Campoleoni:2022ebj} containing spatial derivatives, named as the ``magnetic" type.
 It would be crucial to check which of the results presented in this paper are universal for Carrollian field theories; i.e. if they continue to hold for theories of magnetic type.

-In particular, there exists lattice models in 2 spatial dimensions with nearest neighbour couplings (hence not ultra-local) which show dispersionless and hence Carrollian features \cite{Bagchi:2022eui}.
-From a condensed matter/ quantum information perspective it is crucial to see the entanglement structure of this type of Carrollian many body theories.
-That would be a concrete probe into the power of Carrollian symmetries in higher dimensions (the 1+1 dimensional case at critical point and its universality of entanglement has already been established in \cite{Bagchi:2014iea} using symmetry principles alone).
+In particular, there exists lattice models in two spatial dimensions with nearest-neighbour couplings (hence not ultralocal) which show dispersionless and hence Carrollian features \cite{Bagchi:2022eui}.
+From a condensed matter/ quantum information perspective it is crucial to see the entanglement structure of this type of Carrollian many-body theories.
+That would be a concrete probe into the power of Carrollian symmetries in higher dimensions (the $\left(1+1\right)$-dimensional case at critical point and its universality of entanglement has already been established in \cite{Bagchi:2014iea} using symmetry principles alone).